Family Business Audiocast

 Episode 48: Roger Vincent on Partnership-Driven Private Equity and Building Long-Term Alignment

-On Episode 48 of the Family Business Audiocast, R. Adam Smith welcomes Roger Vincent, founder and Chief Investment Officer of Summation Capital, a new investment firm delivering endowment-style access to private equity with alignment, efficiency, and purpose.
-With decades of experience in private markets, Roger previously led Cornell University’s $10 billion private equity portfolio, earning top-quartile performance through deep partnerships with leading GPs.
-In this episode, Roger unpacks the philosophy behind Summation — how he brings institutional discipline to family offices and mission-driven investors seeking long-term returns.
-He shares insights on alpha generation, strategic alignment, and why culture and human capital sit at the heart of private equity success.
+On Episode 48 of the Family Business Audiocast, R. Adam Smith welcomes Roger Vincent, founder and Chief Investment Officer of Summation Capital, a new investment firm delivering endowment-style access to private equity for family wealth offices, multi-generational family businesses, and mission-driven investors.
+With decades of experience in private markets, Roger previously led Cornell University's $10 billion private equity portfolio, earning top-quartile performance through deep partnerships with leading GPs.
+In this episode, Roger unpacks the philosophy behind Summation — how he brings institutional discipline to family enterprises and family offices seeking long-term returns that preserve and grow family wealth across generations.
+He shares insights on alpha generation, strategic alignment, and why culture and human capital sit at the heart of private equity success for family businesses and multi-generational family enterprises alike.

 Jun 20, 2025 • 38min